dabramovitch/condensed-metaphysics/_posts/2021-07-29-The-Ranger-Reimagined.md

 Moreover, in D&D they promise strategic and ultimately fun gameplay based not on exhaustive spell lists but using nature and natures in ways others would not.
 In the following, I rewrite the core of the ranger class (leaving the subclasses and spells constant, at least for now), with the aim of making a fun, unique, and balanced\* class.

-\* it is probably a bit overpowered but not too bad I don't think.
+\* I haven't playtested it, it may be slightly overpowered.

 ## Overarching themes: Rangers should...
 1. ... be skilled at understanding environments and monsters and using this to their advantage.